JakeWharton/jakewharton.com/_posts/2020-08-24-shrinking-a-kotlin-binary.md

 #### Using R8

 R8 is the code optimizer and obfuscator for Android builds.
-While it's normally used to optimize and obfuscate Java classfiles during to the Dalvik executable format, it also supports outputting Java classfiles.
+While it's normally used to optimize and obfuscate Java classfiles during conversion to the Dalvik executable format, it also supports outputting Java classfiles.
 In order to use it, we need to specify the entry point to the tool using ProGuard's configuration syntax.

 ```
 -dontobfuscate